vtex-apps/io-documentation/docs/en/Concepts/policies.md

 # Policies

-Policies are a set of permissions granted to a resource or a [role]() that allows or forbids them to execute a given set of actions in an account.
-In VTEX IO, policies are mostly based on [AWS's IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).
+Policies are a set of permissions granted to a resource ([VRN]())or a [role]() that allows or forbids them to execute a given set of actions in an account, such as performing a request to the platform.

+In VTEX IO, there are two kinds of policies, which are role-based and resource-based.
+Both of them are based on the [AWS's IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).

 VTEX IO accepts two kinds of policies, which are role-based and resource-based.
 The former, as the name suggests, are policies associated with a role, such as an app.
 In this case, these policies must be declared in a `policies.json` file in the app's root folder.